2025 Chicago White Sox season

 The 2025 Chicago White Sox season was the club's 126th season in Chicago, their 125th in the American League and their 35th at Rate Field.
 It was their first year under new manager Will Venable.
 They looked to improve on their dubious 2024 season, in which they set a record for most losses in a single season in the modern era.
 On August 2, the White Sox beat the Los Angeles Angels 1–0, officially exceeding their win total from 2024.
 Despite this, the team clinched their third consecutive losing season after a 1–0 loss on August 20 to the Atlanta Braves.
 The White Sox were eliminated from playoff contention on September 6 after a loss to the Detroit Tigers, who was also the team that handed them their record breaking 121st loss the previous season.

+The Chicago White Sox drew an average home attendance of 18,021.

 Offseason

 Manager

 After starting the 2024 season with a 28–89 record and having recently tied an AL record with a 21-game losing streak, manager Pedro Grifol and parts of his staff were fired by the team on August 8.
 The White Sox appointed baserunning coach Grady Sizemore as interim manager, under whom the team was slightly better as they went 13–32 to finish the season and won 5 of their final 6 games, though they finished with an MLB worst 41–121 and set the league record for losses in a single season.
 On October 31, 2024, White Sox hired Texas Rangers associate manager Will Venable as their 44th manager.
 Venable was a former MLB outfielder who played for 9 seasons with the San Diego Padres, Texas Rangers, and Los Angeles Dodgers.
 Prior to joining the Rangers coaching staff under Bruce Bochy and winning the 2023 World Series, he served as a first and third base coach for the Chicago Cubs from 2018 to 2020 and the bench coach for the Boston Red Sox in 2021 and 2022.